czz592/CT421-Assignment/Report.md

 ![[mut_cross_bpp5.png]]

+### Random Population

+Individuals of the population are generated at random.
+The ``generate_population_random`` function assigns items at random with no consideration for capacity or clashes.

+The best solution is typically achieved after a number of generations.
+Average error typically starts at a high number, before plateauing at a much lower value.
+However, the error is still typically an astronomical value.

 ## Results

+### Non-Random Population

+### Random Population

-### Only Mutation
+#### Only Mutation

-- Poor performance, does not converge.
+- Poor performance, converges on local optima.
+Fitness measured in increments of $1_e7$.

-### Mutation and Crossover
+#### Mutation and Crossover

-- Poor performance, does not converge.
+- Poor performance, converges on local optima.
+Fitness measured in increments of $1_e7$.

 ## Comments

 - Representation made mutation and crossover implementations difficult to have positive effects
-	- Elitism could not keep good bins, and mutation and crossover often resulted in invalid solutions.
+	- Elitism keeps individuals, and could not keep good bins
+	- Mutation and crossover often resulted in invalid solutions, even though mutation operated on bin level
+- Heuristics may introduce positive changes

 ## Contribution Details